JohnLockwood/languagelearn/README.md

 * New technical plan including detail on lesson pages.
 We're in the process of learning what this might be, and some approaches we're trying as of now are:
     * React,  and Material UI.
 We're hoping [this Udemy course](https://hitachivantara.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/) will teach us this as well as letting us find out if it's the right approach.
-    * (Possibly) Amplify (And by extension, GraphML etc. for the back end and the auth).

 * Webstorm